datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ## Extend your quotas by adding more users

 On the Free subscription tier, you can unlock additional quotas by adding more team members to your organization.
-On the subcription page, click the INVITE button and follow the listed steps to invite new team members and gain access to additional clusters and services for free.
+On the subcription page, click the INVITE button and follow the listed steps to invite new team members and gain access to additional clusters for free.

 <br />
 <p style="max-width:600px;margin:0 auto;">